nilarmstrong/nilarmstrong.github.io/_posts/2021-12-06-code-auditing.md

 tags:
   - Lua
 ---
 Code auditing is literally analyzing codes to find software vulnerabilities.
-Lua is a open-source language, so we can audit code by inspecting C codes that consist Lua.
+Lua is an open-source language, so we can audit code by inspecting C codes that consist Lua.
 While analyzing crash files, we often had hard time understanding some logics.
 Those kinds of crash were generated during garbage collection process.
 In order to fully grasp root cause of the crash, we audited garbage collection related codes in Lua.

 # GC Memory

 GC Process is a process(full gc/ cycle) that works to clean up certain objects.
 This process has two stages

-1) mark object ( marking under object that is garbage)
+1) mark object (marking under object that is garbage)
-2) release garbage memory ( erasing objects that are marked)
+2) release garbage memory (erasing objects that are marked)
-   problem here is that to run a cycle cost is too much therefore lua made a variable named GC debt to make cycle divided and work with many steps.
+   problem here is that to run a cycle cost is too much, therefore lua made a variable named GC debt to make cycle divided and work with many steps.

 If debt is infinite exist step1 = cycle
 debt not infinite step1 = cycle/size